Coffee-Please/PhotoBooth/README.md

 # PhotoBooth

 An online Photo Gallery website where users can login and upload photos.
-With this application, users can safely save their photos and access them from anywhere.
+With this application, users can safely save and organize their photos and access them from anywhere.
-In addition, users will have the option to create albums and save similar photos together.

 **Tech Stack:**
 - Node.js